Anthropology, BALAS

 for the degree of Bachelor of Arts in Liberal Arts & Sciences Major in Anthropology

-Students who graduate with a BALAS degree in Anthropology will be able to:
+Students who graduate with a BALAS degree in Anthropology will have:

 - A broad knowledge of cultural, social, linguistic and biological facets of the human condition and the methods anthropologists use to study them.

-- Ability to conduct independent research through data collection, critical analysis, synthesis, and written presentation of findings.
+- The ability to conduct independent research through data collection, critical analysis, synthesis, and written presentation of findings.

 - An understanding of the ethical and social dimensions of anthropological research and their impacts on society.